 Q. What are the physical challenges pertaining to a tanker surf charter?

 A. Tanker surfing is physically demanding.
-You must have good surfing skills in general.
+You must have very good surfing skills in general.
 You must be in good physical health and condition.
 If you have an allergy to jelly fish stings or sun exposure, it is not recommended that you book a charter.
 If you are unable to pull up your own weight on a pull-up bar, it is not recommended that you book a charter.
 You must be able to pull yourself back onto the boat without assistance.
-Tanker waves are moving as fast as the tanker (8-12 knots) and shift from left to right, so you must be a good paddler.
+Tanker waves are moving as fast as the tanker (10-14 knots) and shift from left to right, so you must be a VERY good paddler.
 Rides can last anywhere from several hundred yards to several miles and you must be physically prepared for long distance rides.
-If you are prone to sea sickness, it is not recommended that you book a charter unless you take the proper medication to combat it.
+If you are prone to sea sickness, it is not recommended that you book a charter without having the proper medication to combat it.
 Weather conditions can change quickly and a calm day can turn rough at a moments notice.
 The ride back to the dock can be long and difficult if that occurs.
 Be prepared.
 Lastly, you must be prepared to be out over the water in very hot and humid conditions for up to 10 hours without shade.
 Texas is hot in the summer, with water temperatures in the upper 80’s, air temps in the upper 90’s, with 100% humidity.
 Again, be prepared.